 With such a storied history, the BMW lineup has been known by many nicknames.
 You may have heard it called a beamer or a bimmer, but what do these names mean?
 Why are BMWs called beamers or bimmers?

-In this guide, we look at the story behind the nicknames.
-We also explain the differences between the various nicknames that BMW is known by.
+In this guide, I look at the story behind the nicknames.
+I also explain the differences between the various nicknames that BMW is known by.

 BMW Nickname Origins